shokuninstudio/OpenEXR-Viewer/README.md

 - View high dynamic range OpenEXR (.exr) images with proper tone mapping
 - Draw and annotate directly on images
 - Support for OpenEXR and PNG used by the animation industry
-- Export annotated images back to OpenEXR or PNG
+- Export annotated images back to OpenEXR or convert to PNG
 - Simple and intuitive user interface

 The application allows you to make annotations and notes directly on your images for: